CU-DBMI/set-presentations/sbi2-2023-cytotable-poster/readme.md

 Related charts for various benchmarks may be found in the related repository: [CytoTable-benchmarks](https://github.com/cytomining/CytoTable-benchmarks).

-Poster dimensions follow SBI2 2023's specifications: `91" wide x 44.75” high`.
+Poster dimensions must abide (but not exactly match) SBI2 2023's maximum specifications: `91" wide x 44.75” high`.

 ## Dependencies